 Just think about your play in general before going even deeper.
 Do you act at once when you have a strong hand?
 Unlikely, so most of your opponents will not do that as well.
 Therefore, one of the classic poker tells is that if your opponent acts fast, he likely has a weak hand or a draw.

-In this cases, he does not need to spend any time to consider his options because he is not going to fold his draw and he is not going to raise a weak holding as well.
+In this case, he does not need to spend any time considering his options because he is not going to fold his draw, and he is not going to raise a weak holding as well.
 Therefore, his only option is to call and hope to improve.
 Subconsciously he makes that decision in a blink of an eye, and that translates into quick action on the table.

 Stack size, auto rebuy, and posting blinds OOP

-In addition to this, when a player does not have auto rebuy option marked where it is possible, he is almost surely a recreational player as well.
-Most good regulars want to play with a full stack to maximize their chance of winning big when they have a hand thus be turning auto rebuy on to top up their stack if they lose some money.
+In addition to this, when a player does not have an auto rebuy option marked where it is possible, he is almost surely a recreational player as well.
+Most good regulars want to play with a full-stack to maximize their chance of winning big when they have a hand thus be turning auto rebuy on to top up their stack if they lose some money.